Ribin-Baby/fplib-GT521Fx2/README.md

 # Conclusion:
 ---
-* More functionalities are added to the code, you can find it in the code.
+* More functionalities are added to the library, you can find it in the code.
+* some of the functionalities are:
+- get fingerprint image
+- enroll new users
+- verifying users
+- recognizing users
+- e.t.c ..,

 ## THE END